Educating with Extension Newsletters

 Each month, the Extension Service publishes a newsletter about its exciting programs and events both past and upcoming.
 See what we are doing and how you can become involved.

-For more about the Tropical Fruit Festival and other events and programs of the Extension Service, check out the July 2018 newsletter.
+For more about Royal Poinciana Caterpillars and events and programs of the Extension Service, check out the September 2018 newsletter!